 10 Jobs You Can Get with an Online Degree

 If you’re thinking about going back to school to earn a degree or new qualification, you’ve probably wondered if online school is really worth it, and if you’ll be able to get a job by the end of your program.
-Keep reading to find out some of the best jobs you can get with an online degree and how Penn Foster can help get you started.
+This blog highlights some great jobs you can get with an online degree and how Penn Foster can help get you started.

 We follow strict quality and ethics policies to make sure our content is honest, accurate, and helpful.
 Learn more about our editorial guidelines.

 Is online school really worth it, and will it help you get a job by the end of your program?
-Keep reading to find out some of the best jobs you can get with an online degree.
+Learn about some of the best jobs you can get with an online degree.

 What is the best online degree to get?

 If you’re starting from scratch and not sure of which career route you want to take, consider what your personal goals are.
 Some people want to make sure they’re doing something they really love, regardless of salary.
-Others may consider salary to be a top priority, and some just want to start a new career fast.
+Others may consider salary to be a top priority.
+Everyone has different priorities.

 10 great jobs you can get with an online degree

-With an aging population, healthcare careers are in high demand.
+Careers in healthcare often have a great outlook.
+We’ll always need some form of healthcare, and many careers in this field are expected to experience growth over the next few years, according to the Bureau of Labor Statistics.
 If you have a desire to work in the medical field, a Healthcare Management Associate Degree is a great start to help you work towards leadership and administrative roles in a variety of settings like doctor’s offices, healthcare clinics, and hospitals.

-Though a less well-known medical career, sterile processing is a growing, behind-the-scenes career of a high level of importance.
+Though a less well-known medical career, sterile processing is a growing, behind-the-scenes career that is vital to the healthcare industry.
 These are the individuals who ensure medical and surgical equipment is clean and functioning to the highest standard.
 In a Sterile Processing Technician program, you’ll learn the duties required to be a sterile processing technician, the procedures for aseptic technique, and even HIPAA regulations.

 Read more: What Does a Sterile Processing Technician Do?